Perl Array - Create empty size array, assign zero or space with code examples

 my @numbers;

-In both cases above, It creates an empty list with a new array reference.
+In all cases above, It creates an empty list with a new array reference.

 Here is an example